Life insurance for single parents

 How much life insurance do single parents need?

-The exact amount of coverage you need depends on three main factors.
+The exact amount of coverage you need depends on several factors.

 1. Income: Experts recommend having a death benefit of at least 10 to 15 times your annual income.
-This can cover everyday expenses like bills and groceries.
+This can cover everyday expenses like bills and groceries, childcare, and educational expenses.

-3. Future expenses: If you plan to send your child to private school, pay for extracurriculars, or establish a college or savings fund for them, include that in your calculations.
+3. Future expenses: If you plan to send your child to private school, pay for extracurriculars, or establish a college or savings fund for them, you can include that in your calculations.

 → Learn more about calculating how much life insurance you need